alexpages/nexusToAWSCodeArtifact/README.md

 # Nexus to AWS CodeArtifact Migration Script

-This script migrates artifacts from Nexus to AWS CodeArtifact.
+This script migrates maven artifacts from Nexus to AWS CodeArtifact.

 ## Nexus Repository Structure